 How have giving and volunteering practices in the Netherlands changed in the past 20 years?
 Since the Giving in the Netherlands project started in 1995, 10 biennial surveys have been conducted that quantify the size and composition of philanthropy in the Netherlands.
 We are now stacking all the data that we have collected into one huge data file to answer the questions that ordinarily go unanswered.
 Who has been driving the increase in the amount donated in the 1990s?
 Why has giving not increased after 2001?
 Which households are giving more as a proportion of their income and wealth?

-The research is joint work with Arjen de Wit, Pamala Wiepking, and Suzanne Felix.
 Results from the research were published in Dutch on April 20, 2017, in a volume in Dutch, called Geven in Nederland 2017: Giften, Legaten, Sponsoring en Vrijwilligerswerk.
-An English paper was presented at the ERNOP conference in Copenhagen.
+An English paper was presented at the ERNOP conference in Copenhagen and the ISTR Conference in Amsterdam.
 The paper is posted at the Open Science Framework.

 PhD candidate Claire van Teunenbroek designed a natural field experiment with an online crowdfunding platform in the Netherlands.
-The experiment was preregistered on aspredicted.org and is currently in the field.
-The first results will be presented at the 45th Arnova Conference in Washington DC in November.
+The experiment was preregistered on aspredicted.org and has been completed.
+A paper describing the results is currently under review.
+The paper, the data and materials are posted at the OSF.

 With an application to generalized social trust this paper introduces mega-analysis, a method developed to increase the power and generality of conclusions from empirical data-analyses.
 A mega-analysis uses the largest possible number of observations of a phenomenon to quantify the strength of its correlates.
 Characteristics of the data (e.g., time, place, collection mode) and measures (e.g., scale properties) are modeled as separate predictors in addition to substantive predictors (i.e., theoretically derived variables).
 Specific dependent variables as well as relations between a specific dependent variable and a set of predictors can be mega-analyzed.
 The benefits of mega-analysis emerge from the analysis of generalized trust, a variable included in a large number of surveys and experiments conducted globally.
 The mega-analysis of trust shows how sample composition, survey design and choices in statistical modeling affect the conclusions on correlates of trust.